 The Negative Effects of Pornography

-“The Internet is for porn.”
-This is quite true, with much of its traffic coming from porn sites.
+Today, much of the internet’s traffic comes from porn sites.
 There’s a good chance that almost everyone you know looks at it or has looked at it.
-Even those who claim to be above porn; those are the people who may look at it the most.
+Even those who claim to be against porn, have probably viewed pictures or videos in private.

-Someone who has a porn addiction may feel withdrawn from the world and become desensitized to it.
-They may spend their hours every day trying to find something more hardcore to get off with.
+Someone who has a porn addiction may feel withdrawn from the world and become desensitized.
+They may spend hours every day trying to find something to get off with.

 The Problems with Pornography